nishlynramanna/nishlynramanna.github.io/research.markdown

     of the International Association
     for the Study of Popular Music,
     Rhodes University, 217-222
 *	2005\.
+Jazz as discourse: A contextualised account of contemporary jazz in post-apartheid Durban and Johannesburg.
+PhD dissertation, University of KwaZulu-Natal.
+*     2005\.
 Biography, taste, and
 	  identity construction in the
 	  production and reception of